How I met Godela Orff

 Godela Orff’s exceptional ability remember things helped her considerably in learning her roles.
 For example, she was able to memorise overnight a text that was completely unknown to her and, if a co-actor became indisposed, could play the lead role in a play the next day without further rehearsals.

-Godela Orff leaves the stage
+1957: Despite her success, Godela Orff retires from the stage

-Despite her extraordinary success, Godela Orff retired from the stage.
 Even Gustav Gründgens’ offer of joining his ensemble in Berlin could not change her mind.
 Her mother, Alice Solscher, was also a member of the ensemble (playing the role of Frau Marthe in Goethe’s “Faust”, amongst other roles).

 His daughter’s decision to retire from theatre was absolutely incomprehensible to Carl Orff.
 After her spectacular successes, he simply could not understand why his daughter did not want to continue her career.
 Instead, Godela Orff wanted to start a new life and follow her dream of enjoying family life with her husband, her son and her beloved animals.